-His experiential scholarship and companion works have appeared internationally in peer-reviewed and juried conferences and venues, including the Society for Photography Education National Conference (SPE National), Imagining America, International Association for Research on Service Learning and Community Engagement International Conference (IARSLCE), and Global University Network for Innovation International Conference (GUNI).
+Eric Sung is an artist scholar and cultural worker.
+His innovative and creative vision has materialized multiple interdisciplinary ideas into action with a diverse group of stakeholders.
+Sung's experiential scholarship and companion works have appeared internationally in peer-reviewed and juried conferences and venues, including the Society for Photographic Education (SPE), International Visual Literacy Association (IVLA), Imagining America (IA), International Association for Research on Service Learning and Community Engagement International Conference (IARSLCE), and Global University Network for Innovation International Conference (GUNI).

 Sung's artworks have been showcased in internationally renowned exhibition venues and public spaces.
 His art, research, and community empowerment projects were supported by the National Endowment for the Arts (NEA), the Rhode Island Council for the Humanities (RICH), Providence Department of Art, Culture, and Tourism (ACT), and Rhode Island State Council on the Arts (RISCA).

 Sung is a Professor at Providence College and was appointed as the founding director of a cutting-edge program in Business and Innovation in 2018.
 Currently, he is a member of the WARP Collective Artists Group and serves on the Board of Directors of the Society for Photographic Education.